babupallam/Msc_AI_Module1_Neural_Systems/README.md

 # MSc AI Neural Network Module Repository

 This repository contains course materials, implementations, and research notes based on the **Neural Networks module** of the **MSc Artificial Intelligence program at De Montfort University, Leicester**.
-The module is coordinated by **Dr. David Elizondo**, and this repository reflects his research and teaching, as well as practical implementations in MATLAB.

-For detailed insights into Dr. Elizondo's research, visit his [Google Scholar Profile](https://scholar.google.co.in/citations?hl=en&user=8y5ln3QAAAAJ).

 ---

 ## Repository Structure